blockful-io/swaplace-contracts/README.md

 -   Contracts don't charge fees.
 -   There are no external contract dependencies.
 -   The protocol operates using available allowances.

+## Incentives

+This repository is subjected to incentives for the community to contribute to the project.
+The incentive distribution and amount are being discussed but the eligibility has already started.

 ## Setup